nebula-orchestrator/docs/docs/config.md

-## configuring apps
+## Configuring apps

-the following table shows the config variables used to set individual apps inside nebula (via the API):
+The following table shows the config variables used to set individual apps inside nebula (via the API):

 | field              | type        | example value                                 | description                                                                                                                                                                                                                                                                                                                                                                                                                              |
 |--------------------|-------------|-----------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|